AxleResearch/authifi-docs/README.md

-# authifi-project
+# authifi-docs
-Project management repo for Authifi
+Public documentation for the Authifi project